aditya95sriram/bn-slim/README.md

 Additionally, it adds support for working with maximum state space size instead of treewidth.

-The patch applied to Merlin allows us to customize the elimination ordering technique/heuristic of the variables via the `-M` command line argument.
+[cwidth] The patch applied to Merlin allows us to customize the elimination ordering technique/heuristic of the variables via the `-M` command line argument.
 In our use-case, we pre-set the ordering in the uai file and supply `-M lex` to invoke the lexicographic ordering, thereby preserving and respecting